 Eligible Projects

-- Development and construction of energy generation or mini-grid rural electrification projects thru conventional (coal, diesel, bunker, etc.) and renewable energy resources (hydro, wind, solar, biomass, geothermal and other emerging technology) to address power supply system constraint.
+- Development and construction of energy generation or mini-grid rural electrification projects thru conventional (diesel, bunker, etc., except coal) and renewable energy resources (hydro, wind, solar, biomass, geothermal, ocean, and other emerging technologies) including Project Preparation Activities for RE of LGUs and ECs, to address power supply system constraint

-- Purchase of necessary equipment (hardware and software), service vehicles, tools, and other non-network projects (e.g. office building, warehouse) to improve efficiency and service delivery.
+- Purchase of necessary equipment (hardware and software), service vehicles, tools, and other non-network projects (e.g. office building, warehouse) to improve efficiency and service delivery of power-related companies

-- Any project which improve the reliability and efficiency of rural power supply and increase access to electricity services.
+- Any project which improves the reliability and efficiency of power supply and increase access to electricity services

 Equity Participation

-- Private corporations – minimum of 20% based on total project cost
+- Private Companies – Minimum of 30% based on total project cost

-- Electric Cooperatives, Local Government Units and Government Owned and Controlled Corporations – minimum of 10% based on total project cost
+- Electric Cooperatives – Minimum of 10% based on total project cost

 Repayment Term